-Agile Scrum Methodology
+Agile Methodology

-The key to the Agile process is its flexibility.
 At Stigasoft, we recognize that a solution may only be a vision in the customers mind and that all requirements cannot always be thought out and planned at the outset.
 The process therefore requires constant interaction between Stigasoft and the customer, to provide feedback from both sides about how the project is going.

-The Process
+The SCRUM Process

 The main phases of a project are Planning, Project Incremental Development, Incremental Deployment and Project Closing.
 The Incremental Development stage is organized into consecutive Sprints or iterations where different tasks are carried out to implement a set of requirements.